This post is about the many ways you can get discount theatre tickets in London, including in London’s West End, the world-renowned theatre hot spot.

-TKTS offers "day of show" tickets which means you can find some great discounts as shows want t fill every seat in the house.
+TKTS offers same-day tickets which means you can find some great discounts as shows want t fill every seat in the house.

 Show availability changes daily so best if you have a few shows in mind you would enjoy seeing.

-Though the famed TKTS kiosk in Leicester Square is currently closed, TKTS seats can be purchased online here.
+Though the famed TKTS ticket booth in Leicester Square is currently closed, TKTS seats can be purchased online here.

 Tickets for that day's shows go on sale online at 12:01 am every day.

 More shows and additional tickets may be added during the day so keep checking the TKTS web page for up-to-date information.

 TKTS does also sell advance tickets, but they've made their reputation on selling deep discount on-the-day tickets.

 Test your luck by entering one of the ticket lotteries to get the chance to buy rock-bottom prices for top shows.

 On the day of the show, head to the box office of the theatre of the show of your choice about the box office about 2 to 3 hours before curtain time.